 Do you have an effective trainer profile?
 What do you do to grow your professional reputation or make your business more visible?
 I’d love to hear more in the Comments section below.

-If you need help creating your trainer profile, it’s something I’ll be covering in my forthcoming online programme – How to create a successful and profitable training business.
-Help and advice are also available through the Trainer Talk community.
+If you need help creating your trainer profile, it’s covered in The Complete Trainer.
+Help and advice are also available through the Trainer Talk community, plus you can find loads of great content over on Facebook.